ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 3. Post a New Job
     - An Employer fills out a job form (title: "Frontend Developer," location: "Remote").
     - The job appears in the public "Job Listings" page.
 Instructions: Perform the Employer View acceptance test, click the "Create" button and expect to be shown a form.
 Enter in order from top to bottom: "Frontend Developer", "title", "description satisfying requirement of 50 characters", nothing, nothing, nothing, "Remote", "skills", "education".
 Click the round button next to the word "Temporary", followed by the one next to "Technology".
 Click the "Create Job Posting" button at the bottom.
-Observe a message confirming that the job posting was created, and that there is now a job labeled "title of job" in the list of postings to conclude the test.
+Observe a message confirming that the job posting was created, and that there is now a job labeled "Frontend Developer" in the list of postings to conclude the test.

 4. Track Applicants
     - An Employer can see a list of Candidates who applied, with usernames below the specific job posting.